karlproject/karldocs/docs/screens/chatter/chatter_posts.rst

 List Specification
 ==================

-- This list should update every 30 seconds and insert anything new that has come in, without destroying your current list (similar to how KARL Feeds works)

 - Shows posts which are: you are following, my posts and reposts, posts and reposts from people I follow, posts that mention any community I am in, posts that mention me